Berkeley City Laws, Ordinances & Departments

 Most properties (except for single-family homes and duplexes) are subject to a tax.
 If you own more than five rental units in Berkeley (even if they include single-family homes or duplexes), you are subject to a higher tax than those who own a triplex or fourplex.
 Learn more at the city's website.

-A state law ushered in rent control exemptions for single-family homes, townhomes, and condos and exemptions on new construction residential rental units that received a Certificate of Occupancy.
+A state law ushered in rent control exemptions for single-family homes, townhomes, and condos and exemptions on new construction residential rental units that have received a Certificate of Occupancy.
 This law was later modified by AB 1482 (the Tenant Protection Act of 2019) regarding new construction exemptions.

 Properties with three or more units are required to inspect all elevated elements on the property (balconies, decks, staircases) every five years and to submit a certification of work to the city.
 The next certification date will be in 2027.
 Read more about the program here.
 Directory of licensed professionals (click here).
 [Adopted 2015].